brainglobe/brainglobe.github.io/_sources/projects/blackcap/index.md.txt

 **Blackcap atlas viewed coronally**

 ## Get involved
-The blackcap atlas is version 1, and we anticipate releasing further versions at higher resolutions and with more regions annotated.
+We anticipate releasing further versions at higher resolutions and with more regions annotated.
 If you find this atlas useful for your work and would like to contribute, please [get in touch](/contact).

 We are creating further novel atlases, and we'd be very happy to chat if you're also interested in making an atlas for your application.